thesushilsharma/Nexora/README.md

   - Order properties alphabetically by address.
 - **Property Details**:
   - Clicking on a property image navigates to a detailed view of the property under a separate link (`/property/[id]`).

+## Acknowledgments

+This project would not have been possible without the contributions of the following open-source projects and resources:

+- **[shadCN](https://ui.shadcn.com/)**: A fantastic library that provides reusable components and utilities for building modern web applications.
+Thank you for creating such a powerful tool!

+- **Glow Effect**: The glow effect used in this project was inspired by and adapted from [react-gradient-glow](https://github.com/developedbyed/react-gradient-glow) by [developedbyed](https://github.com/developedbyed).
+Special thanks for sharing this creative and visually appealing implementation.